ryanisgrig/adaptivecards/README.md

 * Developers can unpack a zipped file of image assets and an Adaptive Card host JSON.
 * Image assets should maintain consistent names between design packs to enable easy asset replacement.
 * When deployed with a Virtual Assistant, assets from individual skills should surface up to the root web app.
+* Developers should be able to easily deploy new asset packs into an existing Virtual Assistant & Skills.

 ## Common Elements